thecharanreddy10/begining/README.md

 # begining
-yo its just a check
+yo its just a check. just checking gthe stuff